dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 Any property can be made into a partition key as long as it is [converted to string](xref:core/modeling/value-conversions).
 Once configured, the partition key property should always have a non-null value; trying to insert a new entity type with an unset partition key property will result in an error.

-Note that Cosmos allows two documents with the same `id` property to exist in a container, as long as they're in different partitions; this means that in order to uniquely identify a document within a container, both the `id` and the partition key properties must all be provided.
+Note that Azure Cosmos DB allows two documents with the same `id` property to exist in a container, as long as they're in different partitions; this means that in order to uniquely identify a document within a container, both the `id` and the partition key properties must all be provided.
 Because of this, EF's internal notion of the entity primary key contains both of these elements by convention, unlike e.g. relational databases where there is no partition key concept.
 This means e.g. that [`FindAsync`](xref:core/change-tracking/entity-entries#find-and-findasync) requires both key and partition key properties ([see further docs](xref:core/providers/cosmos/querying#findasync)), and a query must specify these in its `Where` clause to benefit from efficient and cost-effective [`point reads`](xref:core/providers/cosmos/querying#point-reads).

 Note that the partition key is defined at the container level.
-This notably means that it's not possible to map multiple entity types to the same container, and for those entity types to have different partition keys.
+This notably means that it's not possible for multiple entity types in the same container to have different partition key properties.
 If you need to define different partition keys, map the relevant entity types to different containers.

 ### Hierarchical partition keys

-Cosmos DB also supports _hierarchical_ partition keys to optimize data distribution even further; [see the Cosmos DB documentation for more details](/azure/cosmos-db/hierarchical-partition-keys).
+Azure Cosmos DB also supports _hierarchical_ partition keys to optimize data distribution even further; [see the documentation for more details](/azure/cosmos-db/hierarchical-partition-keys).
 EF 9.0 added support for hierarchical partition keys; to configure these, simply pass up to 3 properties to [HasPartitionKey](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.HasPartitionKey):

 ```csharp
 modelBuilder.Entity<Order>().HasPartitionKey(o => new { e.TenantId, e.UserId, e.SessionId });